seqeralabs/nf-k8s-best-practices/README.md

 In my experience, Nextflow sometimes has issues launching and managing many tasks via k8s.
 Nextflow will sometimes lose track of a task even though it may have run successfully.
 Determining the root cause is difficult, as there are a few different errors that can occur.
 Here are some potential remedies:

+- Set the `k8s.computeResourceType` config option to `'Job'`
 - Set the `automountServiceAccountToken` pod option to `false`
 - Decrease the queue size

+The first option (using Jobs instead of Pods) has been particularly effective at increasing the stability of Nextflow / K8s pipelines at scale.
+For now it is an opt-in feature, but in the future it will likely become the default behavior.

 ### Requests and limits